zabolserg/personal-cabinet/README.md

 # Personal Cabinet

+It's just a test project.
+So there are only base steps in this file.
 This project is a personal account for a natural gas consumers.
 The account allows you to transmit gas meter readings, receive bills, see statistics of readings and payments.

 ## System Requirements